 These things are all important and deserve attention, but failing to put energy into retirement planning is a mistake that can cost you dearly in the not-so-distant future.
 Why?
 It’s all about the magic of compound interest.
 The longer your time horizon to save, the better chance investments have to earn interest upon interest; theoretically increasing at an exponential rate.

-With an eye toward maximizing compounding in your retirement planning strategy, here’s how to get started saving right now.
+With an eye toward maximizing compounding in your retirement planning strategy, here’s how to get started saving for your millennial retirement plan right now.

 If you’re working, you may be eligible to enroll in your employer’s retirement savings program.
 Most often, these will be 401(k) or 403(b) plans, both of which allow you to invest part of your paycheck each month into a tax-advantaged account.
 Your contributions will be invested in a fund or funds of your choosing.
 If you are contributing on a pre-tax basis, you won’t pay any taxes on these contributions, and any growth you see over time is also shielded from taxes.
 As an incentive to save, many employers will match your contributions – it’s free money!
 Even if you can only afford to contribute one percent of your pay, you should start somewhere!
 Every dollar counts, especially with compound interest at work.
 You can always increase your contributions as you receive raises or bonuses, or pay off any outstanding debts.